benwhalley/just-enough-r/docs/working-with-dataframes.md

 Notice that we first stored the computed scores in `phq9.scored.df` and then used `select()` to get rid of the raw data columns to display only what we needed.

-See this section on [summarising and processing data](#split-apply-combine) for nice ways to create summary scores from questionnaires.
+See this section on [summarising and processing data](#split-apply-combine) for a [neater way to create summary scores](#mutate-with-rowmeans) in this sort of situation.